 The second year OMM curriculum is divided into two year-long component courses, a lecture course (OMED 1650) and a workshop course (OMED 1651).
 While workshop sessions are designed to reinforce material presented in lectures, each course is graded independently.
-Instruction consists of one hour of lecture plus three hours of workshop each week.
-The lecture course covers the didactic study of osteopathic principles and theory.
-The workshop course focuses on each student's ability to identify and develop the practical skills needed to diagnose and treat patients from an osteopathic standpoint.
+The lecture course (one hour weekly) covers the didactic study of osteopathic principles and theory.
+The workshop course (three hours weekly) focuses on each student's ability to identify and develop the practical skills needed to diagnose and treat patients from an osteopathic standpoint.
 Workshop sessions provide an excellent opportunity for medical students to ask questions and to practice diagnosis and treatment techniques on a variety of body types.
-Closed circuit television is used to enhance the effectiveness of demonstrations.
+High definition cameras and flat screen monitors are used to enhance the effectiveness of demonstrations.
 The second year curriculum is an expansion of the first year curriculum, with a dominant focus on organ systems as contrasted to anatomic regions.
 A complete spectrum of direct and indirect osteopathic manipulative methods is taught.
 At the conclusion of the second year, medical students are expected to have mastered diagnosis, advanced manipulative procedures, and the ability to formulate a treatment plan for patient complaints in the clinical setting.
 Multiple written examinations and practical examinations are administered throughout the academic year to evaluate student competency with the above mentioned skills.
 These courses are taught during the Fall, Winter, and Spring quarters with a single grade given at the completion of the course.

 Credits: OMED 1650 - 1 credit Fall Quarter, 1 credit Winter Quarter, 1 credit Spring Quarter=3 credits total; OMED 1651 - 1.5 credits Fall Quarter, 1.5 credits Winter Quarter, 1.5 credits Spring Quarter=4.5 credits total